jreadia/Dental-Health-App-Frontend/README.md

 Frontend for the Dental Web Application, built with React, Vite, and Tailwind CSS v4 to provide a seamless user and admin experience.

-## Architecture

-The application uses a modern React architecture built for fast performance and maintainability:
+## Frameworks, APIs, libraries, and dependencies

 - **React 18** - UI library for building dynamic interfaces.
 - **Vite** - Extremely fast frontend tooling and development server.
-- **React Router v6** - Robust client-side routing and protected routes.
+- **React Router v7** - Robust client-side routing and protected routes.
 - **Tailwind CSS v4** - Utility-first CSS framework used exclusively for styling.
+- **Radix UI** - Accessible, unstyled UI primitives.
 - **Lucide React** - Standardized icon library.
+- **React Hook Form** - Performant and flexible form state management.
+- **Framer Motion** - Production-ready animation library.
+- **Recharts** - Composable charting library built on React components.
+- **Playwright** - Reliable end-to-end testing framework.
+- **Vitest** - Blazing fast unit test framework powered by Vite.
+- **TypeScript & ESLint** - Static type checking and code linting.

 **Application Flow:**

-1. Users authenticate via the Firebase backend (using HTTP-only cross-site cookies).
+1. Users authenticate via the live backend API (using HTTP-only cross-site cookies).
 2. The application utilizes `<BrowserRouter>` and `<Routes>` to manage distinct URLs and page navigation.
 3. Users can view their historical scans, which are intelligently cached in `sessionStorage` to drastically minimize Firebase Free Tier reads.
 4. Users upload dental images, which are passed to the backend, processed by a YOLOv8 ML model, and rendered visually on the frontend.